 In registering with Ballinger Equine all clients agree to the company Terms of Business and the conditions set out therein.
 The Terms of Business do not affect your statutory rights and clients are reminded to read the information below on data protection and compliance with General Data Protection Regulation (GDPR).
 Download a copy of our GDPR Compliance statement here.
 All clients are required to express their Personal Communications Preferences and your veterinary surgeon will provide the necessary consent form for completion and signature.

 Ballinger Equine limited, trading as Ballinger Equine, is a limited company incorporated in England and Wales, company registration number 10767942.
-The company’s registered address is Manufactory House, Bell Lane, Hertford SG14 1BP.
-The Practice address is East Barn, Fairclough Hall Farm, Halls Green, Hitchin SG4 7DP.
+The company’s registered address and practice address is East Barn, Fairclough Hall Farm, Halls Green, Hitchin SG4 7DP.
 The RCVS Registered Practice Premises number is 7240016.